 Bar access points are presented in tabular format in Table 1 and are illustrated in Maps 2-5.
-The bars, beginning with the most upstream bar are, Voyageur, Beem, Belkin and Big Sky.
+The bars, beginning with the most upstream bar are, Voyageur, Beem, Belkin, Big Sky and Airport.
 Gravel bars are named and associated with the appropriate access points in Table 1.
 While the location of gravel bars is not static in a system such as the Lillooet River, the general location does not change greatly from year to year.
 For this reason, assigning names to each bar will create consistency for planners during future gravel extraction planning.
 It is possible that bar locations may change and require renaming following a significant flood event, although the frequency of such events is low.

 The gravel bars are easily accessible from adjacent properties at the proposed access points.
-Owners of adjacent properties have supplied written approval of works for previous gravel extraction projects in these locations, and consultation and approval from adjacent landowners will be part of the approval process for this five year licence of occupation application.
+Owners of adjacent properties have supplied written approval of works for previous gravel extraction projects in these locations, and consultation and approval from adjacent landowners will be part of each approval process.
 The bars will be accessed by the existing Lillooet River dyke and existing access roads/ramps with little to no disturbance to existing riparian vegetation.